dfernandos/mapeando-quilombos-e2e-cypress/README.md

       When I click in the menu Login and add valid credentials Then user should be redirected to the HomePage

-  User can log in with incorrect credentials
+  User can NOT log in with incorrect credentials
       Given I am in the homepage
       When I click in the menu Login and add Incorrect credentials Then user should not be redirected and see an error message